LorneWhiteway/lfi_project/nbodykit/README.md

-This directory was created on 9 Feb 2021 by LW to allow me to use nbodykit.
+This directory contains utilities for interacting with `nbodykit`.

 See https://nbodykit.readthedocs.io/en/latest/index.html for info on nbodykit.